Lee, Ladd lift Islanders over Capitals, 4-3

+NEW YORK (AP) -- Andrew Ladd is hoping a couple goals Tuesday night can get him and the New York Islanders rolling headed into the second half of the season.

-NEW YORK (AP) -- Andrew Ladd and Anders Lee scored 43 seconds apart early in the third period to lift the New York Islanders over the Washington Capitals 4-3 on Tuesday night.
+''When pucks start going in, your confidence is a lot higher,'' Ladd said after he and Anders Lee scored 43 seconds apart early in the third period to lift the New York Islanders over the Washington Capitals 4-3 on Tuesday night.

 Ladd had two goals and Cal Clutterbuck added another for New York, which improved to 14-14-6 overall and 11-7-4 at home.
+Jaroslav Halak stopped 31 of 34 shots for the Islanders.

+''You're probably looking to shoot more than you are when things aren't going your way,'' said Ladd, who has seven goals in his first season with New York. ''I've been around long enough to know that when things start to go your way, you've got to ride that as long as you can.''

+While the Islanders are talking about building from the ground up, the Capitals left New York as an irritated group.

 Despite getting goals from Justin Williams, Alex Ovechkin and Andre Burakovsky, Washington fell to 20-9-4 with its third loss in four games.
 Braden Holtby stopped 27 shots.